asimgazi24/RespProcessing_RPV/README.md

 atrialFib - true/false whether subject has known atrial fibrillation<br/>

 ## Using the tool
-Dependencies:
+Dependencies: <br/>

-Signal Processing Toolbox Deep Learning Toolbox Statistics and Machine Learning Toolbox
+Signal Processing Toolbox, Deep Learning Toolbox, and Statistics and Machine Learning Toolbox

-Also make sure all folders and subfolders are added to path (i.e. Tools, Necessary Repositories, HRV_Output and folder path to files to process)

-To Run:
+To Run: <br/>
 Double click RespGui.mlapp RespGui.mlapp calls the gui_process.m function, so if you want to understand the code better, inspect the gui_process function.

 All constituent functions are organized under the folders 'Processing_Functions' or 'Supporting_Functions'.
 See function code for methodological details.